fermyon/developer/content/spin/kv-store-tutorial.md

 Good news - Spin will take care of setting up your key value store.
 However, in order to make sure your Spin application has permission to access the key value store, you must add the `key_value_stores = ["default"]` line in the `[[component]]` area of the `spin.toml` file.
 This line is necessary to communicate to Spin that a given component has access to the default key value store.
 A newly scaffolded Spin application will not have this line; you will need to add it.

+>> Tip: You can choose between various store implementations by modifying [the runtime configuration](dynamic-configuration.md#key-value-store-runtime-configuration).
+The default implementation uses [SQLite](https://www.sqlite.org/index.html) within the Spin framework.

 Each Spin application's `key_value_stores` instances are implemented on a per-component basis across the entire Spin application.
 This means that within a multi-component Spin application (which has the same `key_value_stores = ["default"]` configuration line), each `[[component]]` will access that same data store.
 If one of your application's components creates a new key/value pair, another one of your application's components can update/overwrite that initial key/value after the fact.

 ### The Spin TOML File

-In this section we begin by configuring the application's `spin.toml` to use a default key/value store by adding the `key_value_stores` configuration before proceeding, as demonstrated below:
+We will give our components access to the key value store by adding the `key_value_stores = ["default"]` in the `[[component manifest]]` as shown below:

 {{ tabs "sdk-type" }}